 What is Bioinformatics?
 What is Data Science?

-In a broad sense, Bioinformatics is the field involving the use of tools to understand and interpret biological data.
-Data Science is the field involving the use of similar tools to understand data in general.
+In a broad sense, Bioinformatics is the field involving the use of tools, software, and programming languages to understand and interpret biological data.
+Data Science is the field involving the use of similar tools and programs, but to understand data in general.

 Two Fields, One Common Goal